ceres-solver/ceres-solver/docs/source/nnls_modeling.rst

     NumericDiffOptions.
 Update DynamicNumericDiffOptions in a similar
     manner.

-    TODO(sameeragarwal): Update AutoDiffCostFunction and
-    NumericDiffCostFunction documentation to point to variadic impl.

     TODO(sameeragarwal): Check that Problem documentation for
     AddResidualBlock can deal with the variadic impl.